 Pfizer's Code of Conduct - the Blue Book - describes how we operate and guides the decisions we make.
-All employee and certain contractors are required to adhere to these standards.
-The Code of Conduct specifically covers our commitment to Equity and respecting human rights and is publicly available in over 30 languages.
+All employees and certain contractors are required to adhere to these standards.
+The Code of Conduct specifically covers our commitment to our core value of equity and respecting human rights and is publicly available in over 30 languages.